-Long-term disability benefits are designed to provide financial support when a severe health condition prevents you from continuing your professional practice.
+Long-term disability benefits can be there to provide financial support when a severe health condition prevents you from continuing your professional practice.
 For dentists, these benefits are particularly important due to the physical and mental rigors of the profession.
 Chronic neck and back issues, carpal tunnel syndrome, vision impairment, or mental health conditions such as burnout or depression are all common conditions that can affect your ability to practice over the long term.

-Your disability insurance policy, often provided as part of your employment benefits or purchased individually, is meant to replace a portion of your income if you become unable to work due to such conditions.
+Your disability insurance policy can help replace a portion of your income if you become unable to work due to such conditions.
 However, the process of filing a claim can be complex, requiring extensive medical documentation and potentially involving close scrutiny or denial from the insurance company.

-That’s where Abell and Capitan Law comes in.
+That’s where Capitan Law comes in.
 We understand the intricacies of long-term disability claims for dentists.
 We know the challenges you face and the conditions that commonly affect people in your profession.
-Our team is equipped to handle the nuances of your claim, advocate on your behalf for the benefits you’re entitled to, and provide the support you need to navigate your future.
+Our team is ready to handle the nuances of your claim, advocate on your behalf for the benefits you deserve, and provide support in case of a denial.

 Common Causes of Long-Term Disabilities Among Dentists